tylertadej/24rums/_pages/about.md

 - [http://www.drecon.dk/index.php/17-list-of-rum-measured](http://www.drecon.dk/index.php/17-list-of-rum-measured)
 - [http://thefatrumpirate.com/hydrometer-tests-2](http://thefatrumpirate.com/hydrometer-tests-2)

 If a rum tastes overly sweet or artifical, it might contain additives.
 Naturally, there is a big debate about this in the rum community.
 And certain countries have regulations about what can or cannot be added.
-Certain laws also  addition to labeling requirements.
 For example, if a product is labeled as rum and sold in the European Union, they are only allowed to add sugar and caramel color.
 <br>